vyos/vyos-documentation/docs/contributing/development.rst

 head.
 We use a bugtracker known as Phabricator_ for it ("issue tracker" would be a better term, but this one stuck).

-The information is used in two ways:
+The information is used in three ways:

 * Keep track of the progress (what we've already done in this branch and what we still need to do).

 * Prepare release notes for upcoming releases

+* Help future maintainers of VyOS (it could be you!) to find out why certain things have been changed in the codebase or why certain features have been added

-To make this approach work, every change must be associated with a bug number (prefixed with **T**) and a component.
+To make this approach work, every change must be associated with a task number (prefixed with **T**) and a component.
 If there is no bug report/feature request for the changes you are going to make, you have to create a Phabricator_ task first.
 Once there is an entry in Phabricator_, you should reference its id in